myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ##### Managing existing users

 After creating some Users, we need to be able to manage them.
 Let’s take a look at Monitor & Control's *Users* screen.
-From this screen you can see a list of existing users, information on their permissions, and we can manage the user from here.
+From this screen you can see a list of existing users and we can manage the existing user from here.
+Let's see how these tasks are accomplished using the Cayenne API.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170525090259/Multi-Tenant-1.png" width="660" height="290" alt="Multi tenant manage Users screen"><br/><br/></p>